Stockbridge School: History

-Only a portion of this extensive, largely forested property, which ranged from the summit of West Stockbridge Mountain to the shore of the Stockbridge Bowl, became the school campus.
+Only a portion of this extensive, largely forested property, which ranged from the summit of West Stockbridge Mountain to the shore of the Stockbridge Bowl, was developed as the school campus.
 The Maeders retained title to the remainder of the land at the time of their purchase.
 Following the school's closure, some of this other property was subdivided for residential development.

 Program

 The school was unusual for being racially integrated from its inception, as well as for Maeder's successful efforts to recruit an international student body during a period in which many similar schools were comparatively insular and ethnically exclusive.

-The school flew the United Nations flag just below the United States flag beginning in 1948, three years after the United Nations came into existence.
-The credo of the school was finally stated with the opening of the new classroom building in the middle 50s, "All Men are created equal in dignity and rights",placed at the entrance for all to see.
-For some years, its curriculum included a junior year abroad, and Stockbridge briefly operated a branch in Corcelles, Bern, Switzerland.
-Yet despite socialist Maeder's remarkably egalitarian aspirations, a substantial number of enrollees were from wealthy New York area families, and Maeder did a significant amount of student recruitment from an apartment he maintained in midtown Manhattan.
+Beginning in 1948, three years after the United Nations was established, the school flew the United Nations flag just below the United States flag.
+The credo of the school was stated on a plaque installed at the entrance to a new classroom building in the mid-1950s, "All Men are created equal in dignity and rights".

+For some years, the curriculum included a junior year abroad, and Stockbridge briefly operated a branch in Corcelles, Bern, Switzerland.
+Maeder was a socialist and had egalitarian aspirations, but his school also attracted numerous students from wealthy New York area families.
+Maeder did a significant amount of student recruitment from an apartment he maintained in midtown Manhattan.

 Six days per week, students, whose number never exceeded about 200, were required to assemble after breakfast and listen to 20 minutes of recorded music.
 Selections were mostly European romantic and classical music, chosen by a very limited number of faculty, who provided brief commentary.
 On Saturdays, selections were chosen by a student, and were typically popular music.

-For a brief period in the 1970s immediately following Maeder's 1971 retirement, and during the directorship of Thomas Newman, the Berkshire Folk Society performed monthly on winter evenings.
+For a brief period in the 1970s immediately following Maeder's retirement in 1971, and during the directorship of Thomas Newman, the Berkshire Folk Society performed monthly on winter evenings.
 During this period, visiting artists included Malcolm Cecil, as well as both Joseph Jarman of the Art Ensemble of Chicago and Richard Abrams, each noted for their early connection with the Chicago-based Association for the Advancement of Creative Musicians.

 Throughout the school's history, there were frequent gatherings of the student body modeled on the New England town meeting, during which open discussions were held, and votes taken on matters of interest.
 The school director held veto power over decisions.

-Anthropologist Esther Newton attended the school in 1957 and wrote in her memoir about the experience: "Stockbridge School was also used as a sort of 'holding tank' for teenagers who, for one reason or another, were living in an unsympathetic environment at home and whose parents could afford to send them away to school.
+Esther Newton, a future anthropologist, had attended the school in 1957.
+She later wrote in her memoir about the experience: "Stockbridge School was also used as a sort of 'holding tank' for teenagers who, for one reason or another, were living in an unsympathetic environment at home and whose parents could afford to send them away to school.
 Much of the revenue used to pay for the school came from this source".